msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 ├── Ensemble
 ```

-Every concrete estimator wraps one or more Flux neural networks and must be callable on data `Z` (and possibly parameters `θ`).
+Every concrete estimator wraps one or more Flux/Lux models and must be callable on data `Z` (and possibly model parameters `θ`).

 ### `ApproximateDistribution`